nyu-cs-gy-6533-fall-2022/assignment-3-textures-deferred-shading-tangyubei/README.md

 <img width="800" alt="Screen Shot 2022-11-06 at 3 02 06 PM" src="https://user-images.githubusercontent.com/34821850/200192376-98037241-1da8-48bb-9735-7ab5b6637733.png">

 ## Task 3
 Below is the position mapping, texture mapping, and depth mapping.
-Position and normal textures had the same results.
-The near and far values for depth mapping were 0.1 and 30.0f.
+Position and normal textures had the same results, because for a sphere with radius one, position and normals are the same.
+The near and far values for depth mapping were set to 0.1 and 30.0f for better visibility.
 For this part of the homework, I used this [tutorial] (https://learnopengl.com/Advanced-Lighting/Deferred-Shading) from Learn OpenGL as a reference.

 <img width="802" alt="Screen Shot 2022-11-10 at 10 43 10 PM" src="https://user-images.githubusercontent.com/34821850/201258359-176d4936-e4d7-4ed6-bb29-40e54cb6b522.png">